How to Clean an Ultrasound Probe

 Cleaning is required, whether reprocessing the ultrasound transducer via automated or manual high-level disinfection.
 You should begin the disinfection process with a pre-cleaned probe.

-Steps to maintain compliance in ultrasound probe infection control standards include:
+Steps to maintain compliance with ultrasound probe infection control standards include:

 - Per the AIUM, "the use of a high-quality single-use transducer cover during each examination is required to properly protect patients from infection."1